‘Crown-of-thorns starfish bleaching Australian content’: Michael Cordell blasts tech giants

 Enjoying Mumbrella?
 Sign up for our free daily newsletter.

 “I’ve been making films [and] television for 40 years or more.
 I don’t think there’s been a more difficult time than at the moment… The government has to do something about it.
-It’s just such an important issue, and the government’s been kind of dilly-dallying around.”
+It’s just such an important issue, and the government’s been dilly-dallying around.”

 As well as speaking about the wider cultural importance of telling and seeing Australian stories on our screens, Cordell was promoting The People vs Robodebt – a documentary he and his production company CJZ have worked on to tell the story of the “tsunami of pain” which was inflicted on people via the disastrous government scheme.

-“I think stories like this are incredibly important and my hat off, our hats off, to SBS for having the kind of courage to do a story like this.
+“I think stories like this are incredibly important and my hat off, our hats off, to SBS for having the courage to do a story like this.
 And it makes you realise how important our public broadcasters are in the current environment,” he told Medialand.

 In a press release about the program, which premieres on Wednesday, he said: “Robodebt inflicted a tsunami of pain on hundreds of thousands of ordinary Australians accused of having fictitious debts.
 We’re excited to be telling this story with an innovative combination of hard-nosed factual and high-end drama to push the limits of contemporary storytelling.”